Evangeline Baseball League: 1946 gambling scandal

 The Evangeline League was affected by a gambling scandal that surfaced after the 1946 Championship series.
 After the completion of the playoffs, which were won by the Houma Indians, allegations emerged that Houma Indians and Abbeville Athletics players had conspired with gamblers to achieve desired outcomes of three playoff games.
 At the October 23, 1946 league meeting, it was alleged that Houma players conspired with gamblers for Houma to lose the fourth game of the first round of the playoffs, lose the first game of the second round and win the fourth game of the second round.
 After learning of the allegations, Judge W. G. Bramham, president of the National Association of Professional Baseball Leagues, summoned the unnamed accused players to attend a hearing on January 10–11, 1947.
 After interviews and further investigation, five players were put on the ineligible list, meaning they could not play in minor league baseball.
 Houma players William "Bill" Thomas, Leonard Pecou, Alvin Kaiser and Paul Fugit and Don Vettorel of Abbeville were placed on the ineligible list by Branham for their actions.
 Later, Thomas and Pecou appealed and were ultimately restored to eligibility by George Trautman, Bramham's successor after two years.
 On August 22, 1949, both players were reinstated and allowed to immediately to return to the Houma roster.
 After his reinstatement, Thomas would continue his career to set the minor league career records for total games, victories, losses, hits and runs.
-Baseball reference shows his career record as 305–264 over 24 seasons and other sources have his minor league win total at 383.
+Baseball Reference shows his career record as 301–256 over 24 seasons, with statistics from some seasons missing.
+Other sources have his minor league win total at 383.

 1956–1957 boycotts

-The Evangeline League permanently folded following the 1957 season and had never become an integrated league, despite the efforts of major league affiliates (the Chicago Cubs) to assign players to the Lafayette Oilers and integrate team rosters.
-Lafayette was an affiliate of the Chicago Cubs.
-In 1956, some boycotts of attending games began after the Lafayette Oilers refused to accept the players to their team.
-Subsequently, Lafayette Parrish, home of the Baton Rouge Rebels, passed legislation making it illegal for black players to play in its ballparks.
-The Evangeline League itself also officially banned non–white players from appearing on their rosters.
+The Evangeline League permanently folded following the 1957 season.
+It never became an integrated league, despite the efforts of major league affiliates, such as the Chicago Cubs, which tried to assign black players to the Lafayette Oilers and integrate team rosters.
+In 1956, some boycotts of attending games began after Lafayette refused to accept the players to their team.
+Subsequently, Lafayette Parish, home of the Baton Rouge Rebels, made it illegal for black players to play in its ballparks.
+The Evangeline League itself also officially banned non-white players from appearing on their rosters.
 These blocks forced the major league teams to reassign the players to other leagues.
 Due to boycotts, the 1956 playoff finals, featuring Lafayette, were cancelled as a result.
-Both the Lafayette Oilers and the Baton Rouge Rebels folded before the end of the 1957 season, on June 20 1957.
+Both the Lafayette Oilers and the Baton Rouge Rebels folded before the end of the 1957 season, on June 20, 1957.